Bin4ry/deejayeye-modder/Readme.md

    b) Download sign.jar from https://github.com/appium/sign/raw/master/dist/sign.jar and put it in tools folder

-3. Get the apk to modify, i suggest downloading from google play, to do so install this chrome extension: https://apps.evozi.com/apk-downloader/
+3. Get the apk to modify (ver. **4.1.3**), i suggest downloading from google play, to do so install this chrome extension: https://apps.evozi.com/apk-downloader/

 4. RunMe.sh